 An individual may register to vote in Illinois if he/she will be 18 years or older on the next Election Day, resides in the jurisdiction for 30 days prior to the election, and is a U.S. citizen.
-Illinois' residents may register online, in person at the office of the election authority, at Driver's License facilities, with deputy registrars who are appointed in each jurisdiction, or via mail using the Illinois Voter Registration Application (available in English and Spanish.)
+Illinois' residents may register online, in person at the office of the election authority, at Driver's License facilities, or via mail using the Illinois Voter Registration Application (available in English and Spanish.)
 Please note that individuals who are of age can initiate their Illinois Voter Registration process during the intake meeting with their DRS Counselor.